Mithgol/node-unsquish/README.md

 This application is written in JavaScript (ECMAScript 6) and requires [Node.js](http://nodejs.org/) version 4.2.2 or newer.

+The application is currently in an early phase of its development and thus does not have the desired level of feature completeness.

 ## Installing the application

 [![(npm package version)](https://nodei.co/npm/unsquish.png?downloads=true&downloadRank=true)](https://npmjs.org/package/unsquish)